 So with all of this happening, what’s a nonprofit to do this year when it wants to make a year end “push” for planned gifts?
 Let’s look at some options…

-- Update your gift acceptance policies (of course you have them, right?).
+Of course you have them, right?
 This may seem odd, but in preparation for year-end work, I would update your gift acceptance policies to state that outside of marketable securities, cash and credit cards, all gift income needs to be approved by your Board of Trustees if donated after December 15.
 Why?
-Because charities get themselves in the most trouble when dealing with high pressure, last minute financial deals - especially those dealing with non-liquid assets, like privately held stock, real estate and gifts-in-kind.
-Don't be that nonprofit who took the beautiful meadow on December 29 only to find out on January 3 that it was a toxic waste dump.
-Being able to point to an approval process is healthier for your charity and your career, regardless if you're missing the "deal of a lifetime."
+Because charities get themselves in the most trouble when dealing with high pressure, last minute financial deals — especially those dealing with non-liquid assets, like privately held stock, real estate and gifts-in-kind.
+Don’t be that nonprofit who took the beautiful meadow on December 29 only to find out on January 3 (my birthday, by the way!) that it was a toxic waste dump.
+Being able to point to an approval process is healthier for your charity and your career, regardless if you’re missing the “deal of a lifetime.”

 Once you’ve done all this, plan to stick around, or at least be accessible.
 I’ve had some very boring year ends, and some that came out of the end of a fire hose.
 There’s no telling which will be yours, but one thing for certain: if you take that last week off and turn off your cell phone, when you’re back you’re sure to hear from the security guard “someone was here asking for you, but they said the charity down the street would be just as good.”